posit-dev/pydytuesday/README.md

     pydytuesday rate-limit-check
     ```

-## Example Workflow
+## Example Workflows

+### Command-line Workflow

-Here's a complete example of how to discover, download, and explore TidyTuesday data:
+Here's a complete example of how to discover, download, and explore TidyTuesday data using the command-line interface:

 ```bash
 # 1. Find the most recent Tuesday date